-OCC posts contract adjustment memos to its website that give detailed information as to how outstanding option contracts will be adjusted due to a corporate action.
+- Information Memos - OCC’s website offers contract adjustment memos with detailed information on how outstanding option contracts will be adjusted due to a corporate action.

 Here are two hints that an option has been adjusted.

-- The option appears to be "mispriced."
-Review the whole option string or chain of options to see if this is pricing appears for call and puts in all strikes.
-It is highly unlikely that mispriced options exist for a whole option class.
-There are no free lunches in the financial markets.
-If they exist, market forces ensure they do not exist for very long.
+- The option appears to be mispriced.
+Review the entire option string or chain of options to see if pricing appears for call and puts in all strikes.
+It is highly unlikely that mispriced options exist for an entire option class.

 - Two option root symbols share the same strike price.
-In some cases, an adjusted non-standard contract will appear alongside a standard, 100-share contract. when looking at a string of option prices for a particular underlying look to see if all the symbols are identical.
-These contracts, while having the "same" strike price will have different option root symbols.
-In many cases, the price differences between these two contracts can vary significantly.
+In some cases, an adjusted non-standard contract appears alongside a standard, 100-share contract.
+When looking at a string of option prices for a particular underlying, check if all the symbols are identical.
+These contracts, while having the same strike price, but will have different option root symbols.
+In many cases, the price differences between these two contracts may vary significantly.

-XYZ Inc.'s stock was recently trading at .60 cents before undergoing a 1 for 10 reverse stock split and is now trading at $6.00.
-Is my call option with a strike of $5 that was outstanding at the time of the reverse split now in-the-money by $1.00?
+XYZ Inc.'s stock was recently trading at $0.60 before undergoing a 1-for-10 reverse stock split and is now trading at $6.
+Is my call option with a strike of $5 that was out-of-the-money at the time of the reverse split now in-the-money by $1?

-No. The call option should not be in-the-money.
-All XYZ Inc.'s option contracts that were outstanding on the effective date of the 1 for 10 reverse split have would be adjusted to reflect the reverse split.
+No. The adjusted call option should not be in-the-money.
+All XYZ Inc.'s option contracts that were outstanding on the effective date of the 1-for-10 reverse split would be adjusted to reflect the reverse split.
 An option contract for a reverse split is typically adjusted as follows:

 - Strike Price - No change

-The value of 10 NEW shares of XYZ Inc stock @$6.00 per share is $60.00 dollars.
-The value of the strike price (if exercised) is $500.00.
-To determine the point at which the post-split stock needs to be for the $5.00 call to be in the money, divide the value of the strike ($500.00) by the number of shares that Underlies the contract (10).
-This would indicate that the stock would need to be trading above $50 per share for this adjusted contract to be in the money.
+The value of 10 new shares of XYZ Inc. stock at $6 per share is $60 dollars.
+The value of the strike price (if exercised) is $500.
+To determine the point where the post-split stock needs to be for the $5 call to be in-the-money, divide the value of the strike ($500) by the number of shares that underlies the contract (10).
+This would indicate that the stock must trade above $50 per share for this adjusted contract to be in-the-money.

 How are options contracts adjusted for reverse stock splits?

-Typically, a 1 for 20 reverse split would cause the option contract to be adjusted by changing the deliverable to 5 shares of the "new" stock.
-You can expect the 'contract multiplier' to remain 100, and of course the option symbol would most likely change to reflect a change in the deliverable securities.
-You may want to take a look at the PALM split, which was a 1 for 20 split, to study an actual situation.
+Typically, a 1-for-20 reverse split causes the option contract to be adjusted by changing the deliverable to 5 shares of the new stock.
+You can expect the contract multiplier to remain 100, and of course, a modified option symbol to reflect a change in the deliverable securities.

-Also, visitors have the opportunity to review how various corporate actions including reverse stock splits impact option contracts via our online interactive classes.Back to top
+You may review how various corporate actions including reverse stock splits affect option contracts in our online Adjustments class.Back to top

 I own a September call option for company XYZ.
-News has come out stating that XYZ is the subject of a cash buyout that is expected to close in May.
-Assuming that the merger is approved, what can I expect to happen to the call option I own.
+News has come out stating that XYZ is the subject of a cash buyout closing in May.
+If the merger is approved, what will happen to the call option I own?

-When an underlying security is converted into a right to receive a fixed amount of cash, options on that security will generally be adjusted to require the delivery upon exercise of a fixed amount of cash, and trading in the options will ordinarily cease when the merger becomes effective.
-As a result, after such an adjustment is made all options on that security that are not in the money will become worthless and all that are in the money will have no time value.
+When an underlying security is converted into a right to receive a fixed amount of cash, options on that security will generally be adjusted to require the delivery upon exercise of a fixed amount of cash.
+Additionally, trading in the options will cease when the merger becomes effective.
+As a result, all options on that security that are not in-the-money become worthless and all that are in-the-money have no time value.

 In your example, when the stock split becomes effective, the stock would go to $22.50 (45/2) and the new strike would be 25 (50/2).
-You would now own twice as many of the 25 calls.Back to top
+You would now be short twice as many of the 25 calls.Back to top

 What is the deliverable on an option when the underlying security is converted to the right to receive cash?

-As explained in Chapter III of the disclosure document:
+As explained in Chapter III of the Characteristics and Risks of Standardized Options document:

-How are options typically adjusted in the case of a merger where an election is involved?
+How are options adjusted in the case of a merger where an election is involved?